 This will open up a form in which you have to specify a label for your password.
 It is recommended to use the word Smoothy in the label so that you at a later point in time remember that this specific password was created to be used with Smoothy.

 You also need to specify the permissions that you want to grant to the password.
-Similar to the screenshot below, you need to enable the Write permission under the Repositories section, and you need to enable the Read and write permission under the section Webhooks.
+Similar to the screenshot below, you need to enable all the permissions under the Account section, the Read and Write permissions under the Repositories section, and the Read and write permission under the section Webhooks.
 All the other permissions can remain unchecked.

 This grants Smoothy full control over your public and private Bitbucket repositories.
 This is necessary to be able to download the source code of your applications and automate your deployment processes.